 Crab Apple’s philosophy is to stay close to nature and be of service to the community.
 Determined to preserve the natural beauty of the area, Barend and Helen are active members of the Dargle Conservancy, and have listed the property as a Nature Reserve under the Biodiversity Stewardship Programme.
 For more about the Dargle Conservancy visit www.dargleconservancy.org.za

 In the summer it is misty and green, while in winter the hills turn golden.
 The first European settlers, the Fannin family from Ireland, arrived in 1847.
 The area reminded them of the Dargle River in County Wicklow and so they named their new home The Dargle.

 We have a pair of black Labrador siblings Daisy-Mae and Harley.
 Fabulous swimmers, they are often found gliding around in the pool (even if the net’s on) and occasionally arrive home dripping after swimming in the river.
-Dixie and Jessie Buttons, are our two Jack Russell x Dachshunds and are key to farm life.
-They love playing with the samango monkeys as they move through the property.
-They will also let you know when Porcupines, Bush Pigs and Dassies are about.
-Jessie Buttons has a lifelong mission of digging to Australia and is impressive to watch at work.
+Dixie our faithful Dachshund is an integral part of our farm life.
+She loves playing with the samango monkeys as they move through the property.
+She will also let you know when Porcupines, Bush Pigs and Dassies are about.
 While you are welcome to play with the pets, please resist sharing your food with them and giving them treats.

 Bramble and Rose have taken over The Owl House (which was intended for actual owls) and created a charming midlands version of the poem “The Owl and The Pussycat” – without the pea green boat, of course.